Click "Play" to Listed the Article

 Remove any sources that could attract mice

 Mice will gladly take up residence in the winter if your shed offers them a steady supply of food.
 Rodents need certain things that are easily found in a shed.
 A good example is, house mice are seed specialists and will feed on any source of food that is grain related.
 Rats just like humans are omnivores; therefore, if something smells good to them, they are likely to consume it.
 This is why it is very important to securely store pet food in airtight containers to prevent the aroma from being sniffed out.
+Placing traps can also be an effective measure in some instances, but knowing which ones are effective for mice and which aren’t can save you the headache such as the glue trap.

 Seal your shed